cognitedata/bazel-snapshots/README.md

 ### Remote Storage

-So far, only Google Cloud Storage is supported for remote storage.
+Google Cloud Storage and AWS S3 are supported for remote storage.
 To start using a remote storage backend, add a `storage` attribute to `snapshots` in your root BUILD file:

 ```skylark
 snapshots(